CaVanRay/File-Compression-Tool-Zip-Clone-/README.md

 I looked up some info on "building your first real compressor" and I think I found a good guide for feeling the process out

+Currently have all the examples for the first section, next I need to work on using them to make a working version of my own

 ## Start: Huffman Coding (your first real compressor)

 1. Read the file into a std::vector<uint8_t> using std::ifstream in binary mode.